-6. CCMs shall also take measures necessary to strengthen data collecting system for Pacific bluefin tuna fisheries in order to improve the data quality and timeliness of all the data reporting;
+7. CCMs shall also take measures necessary to strengthen data collecting system for Pacific bluefin tuna fisheries in order to improve the data quality and timeliness of all the data reporting;

-7. CCMs shall submit to ISC by December 15th, 2013 all the catch and effort data until 2012 of juvenile and adults of Pacific bluefin tuna.

-8. CCMs shall report to Executive Director by 31 July measures they used to implement paragraphs 2, 3, 6, 10 and 11 of this CMM.
-CCMs shall also monitor the international trade of the products derived from Pacific bluefin tuna and report the results to Executive Director by 31 July.
-The Northern Committee shall annually review those reports CCMs submit pursuant to this paragraph;
+8. CCMs shall report to Executive Director by 31 July annually measures they used to implement paragraphs 2, 4, 5, 7 and 10 of this CMM.
+CCMs shall also monitor the international trade of the products derived from Pacific bluefin tuna and report the results to Executive Director by 31 July annually.
+The Northern Committee shall annually review those reports CCMs submit pursuant to this paragraph and if necessary, advise a CCM to take an action for enhancing its compliance with this CMM.

-9. The Northern Committee at its Regular session in 2014 shall review this CMM based on the stock status and conservation advice for Pacific bluefin tuna provided by ISC14 in 2014 and take further actions including substantial catch reduction of juveniles (age 0-3 (less than 30 kg));

-10. The WCPFC Executive Director shall communicate this Conservation Management Measure to the IATTC Secretariat and its contracting parties whose fishing vessels engage in fishing for Pacific bluefin tuna and request them to take equivalent measures in conformity with this CMM.
+9. The WCPFC Executive Director shall communicate this Conservation Management Measure to the IATTC Secretariat and its contracting parties whose fishing vessels engage in fishing for Pacific bluefin tuna and request them to take equivalent measures in conformity with this CMM.